Lille Metro: Line 1 extension and the creation of a second line

+Both lines have platform screen doors at all stations, being the second metro to have platform doors, after the Saint Petersburg Metro.

 The section between Lille and neighbouring towns of Roubaix and Tourcoing was built and opened in four stages.
 The first extension was inaugurated on 5 May 1994; the underground section has a length of 500 m and connects the Euralille business area to the rest of Lille.

 The third part is the longest to be opened, making about 13 km.
 It became operational in March 1999 and commissioned on 18 August that year.
 This section goes through the towns of Villeneuve d'Ascq, Wasquehal, Croix, Roubaix and stops in downtown Tourcoing.
 Though the route is mainly underground, the metro runs on a 1.3 km viaduct between the stations of Fort Mons and Jean-Jaures.
 The final section was inaugurated on 27 October 2000 by Prime Minister Lionel Jospin.

 Plans for third and fourth lines

-While a system of four lines was initially planned in the 1970s only two lines have been built.
+While a system of four lines was initially planned in the 1970s, only two lines have been built.
 Lille Métropole Urban Community (now called CUDL) indicates in its urban transport plan (PDU) adopted in June 2000 that 'the subway construction cost does not allow new achievements'.
 In 2003 a third line was estimated to cost €810 million; a cost considered prohibitive so the city explored surface networks instead; making investments in its bus and tram systems.
-In 2010, the vice president of urban transport, Eric Quiquet confirms this decision by stating that the LMCU 'plans no more new metro lines' and that 'the priority is the development of the network of buses, urban tramway, the tram-train'.
+In 2010, the vice president of urban transport, Eric Quiquet confirmed this decision by stating that the LMCU 'plans no more new metro lines' and that 'the priority is the development of the network of buses, urban tramway, the tram-train'.

-Map

 Operations

 Line 1 is 13.5 km long (8.5 km of which is underground) and serves 18 stations.

 Trains are 2 m wide and 26 m long (composed of permanently coupled two-car sets), and are rubber-tyred.
 Platforms are 52 m in length (though only half of the platform length is currently open to the public), long enough for two units.
 Each unit can carry 156 passengers.

 The metro operates from 5:00 a.m. until midnight, with trains every 1½ to 4 minutes (every 66 seconds during rush hour), and every 6 to 8 minutes early mornings and evenings.
 On Sundays there is a train every 2 to 6 minutes.
 A one-way ticket costs €1.80.

 Planned capacity expansion

 Since January 2013, work to double the capacity of Line 1 has been ongoing.
 The platforms are being lengthened to be used with new 52 m long trains built by Alstom.
-This expansion should be complete in autumn 2017.
-The former VAL 208 of the first line will then be transferred to Line 2 to increase its passenger capacity as well.
+This expansion was expected to be complete in autumn 2017, but was still not completed as of October 2025. current planned date is February 2026 The former VAL 208 of the first line will then be transferred to Line 2 to increase its passenger capacity as well.